 Additionally, the College of Law offers one of the most extensive externship programs in the United States, with more than one hundred placements throughout Florida and elsewhere.
-Clinics at the law school's Public Interest Law Center provides “live client" training for second- and third-year students on a wide variety of legal services, specializing in everything from foster care and health care access cases to child support and juvenile delinquency cases.
+Clinics at the law school's Public Interest Law Center provide "live client" training for second- and third-year students on a wide variety of legal services, specializing in everything from family law cases, to juvenile delinquency cases, to immigration advocacy.
 In addition, students in the Business Law Clinic learn transactional skills and earn academic credit by helping advise business and social entrepreneurs within the Florida State University community.

-The College of Law offers ten joint-degree programs in cooperation with other colleges, schools, and departments at Florida State University.
-The joint degrees bring together the study of law and aquatic environmental sciences, business, economics, family and child sciences, information studies, international affairs, public administration, social work, sport management, as well as urban and regional planning.
+The College of Law offers nine joint graduate pathways in cooperation with other colleges, schools, and departments at Florida State University.
+The joint pathways bring together the study of law with oceanography and aquatic environmental sciences, business, information law, information technology, international affairs, public administration, social work, sport management, as well as urban and regional planning.

 Summer Program in Law at Oxford

-The College of Law conducts a summer program in Oxford.
-As the oldest ongoing program in Oxford sponsored by a U.S. law school, this program provides students with a unique opportunity to study comparative law and the history of the common law and its institutions in their original setting.
-Since its establishment in 1973, law students from the United States and Canada as well as a limited number of graduate students in related fields, lawyers, and others have been taught by tenured members of the Oxford University and The Florida State University law faculties.
+The College of Law conducts a summer program at Oxford University in England.
+As the oldest ongoing program in Oxford sponsored by a U.S. law school, this program provides students with a unique opportunity to study comparative law and the history of the English common law and its institutions in their native setting.
+Since its establishment in 1973, approximately forty-five law students from the United States and Canada as well as a limited number of graduate students in related fields, lawyers, and others have been taught annually by tenured members of the Oxford University and The Florida State University law faculties.

-For August admission, students must apply one year in advance, between September 1st and July 15th, or the deadline published by the College of Law.
-The College of Law enrolls only one JD class in the fall of each year, and does not offer a part-time or evening program.
+For August admission, students must apply between September 1 and July 31, or by the deadline published by the College of Law.
+The College of Law enrolls only one JD class in the fall of each year and does not offer a part-time or evening program.
 Submit and complete an application as early as possible.

 Factors considered by the admissions committee include numerical credentials (LSAT and GPA), exceptional personal talents, interesting or demanding work or service experience, leadership potential, rigorousness of the undergraduate course of study, maturity, a history of overcoming economic or other social hardships, ability to communicate effectively, and other factors.
 Decisions on applicant files are made as early as October.

-Admission to the College of Law is a competitive process; twenty-five percent of the students in the 2016 entering class had LSAT scores of 160 or higher, the median LSAT score was a 159, and the median GPA was a 3.52.
+Admission to the College of Law is a competitive process; the 2021 class had a median LSAT score of 163 and a median GPA of 3.82.

-The Student Affairs Office is responsible for coordinating a number of different services, activities, and programs for the benefit of all law students.
-The Student Affairs Office assists students in all facets of student life, from financial aid to the adjustment to law school.
-The Placement Office within the college assists students in finding employment both during and after law school.
-The primary goal of the Placement Office is to provide students and alumni with the tools and skills that they need to launch successful job searches and fulfilling legal careers.
+The Student Advancement Office is responsible for coordinating a number of different services, activities, and programs for the benefit of all law students.
+The Student Advancement Office assists students in all facets of student life, from financial aid to the adjustment to law school.
+The Career Services and Professional Development Office assists students in finding employment both during and after law school.
+The primary goal of the Career Services Office is to provide students and alumni with the tools and skills that they need to launch successful job searches and fulfilling legal careers.